Helmut Baumgartner

 Institution:

-Felix Mahfoud is professor of medicine and deputy director of the Department for Internal Medicine and Cardiology at Saarland University Hospital and Visiting Professor at Harvard-MIT, Biomedical Engineering, Boston, MA.
+Felix Mahfoud is Head of Department and Professor of Cardiology at University Basel, Switzerland.
 Professor Mahfoud holds board certifications in internal medicine, cardiology, intensive care medicine, emergency medicine, and hypertension.
-He is member of several editorial boards and serves as Vice-Chair of the Working Group Interventional Hypertension Treatment of the European Society of Hypertension (ESH), Liaison Officer of the Council on Hypertension of the European Society of Cardiology (ESC)‚ EuroPCR Board of Directors, TCT Associate Director, and program committee member (topic coordinator hypertension) of the ESC congress 2019 & 2020.
-He has authored more than 380 articles in peer reviewed journals and was writing committee member of the 2019 ESC Guidelines for the diagnosis and management of chronic coronary syndromes and the 2018 ESC/ESH Guidelines for the management of arterial hypertension.
+He is member of several editorial boards and serves as Secretary of the Council on Hypertension of the European Society of Cardiology (ESC)‚ PCR Board of Director and program committee member (topic coordinator hypertension) of the ESC congress 2023 & 2024.
+He has authored more than 460 articles in peer reviewed journals and was writing committee member of the 2019 ESC Guidelines for the diagnosis and management of chronic coronary syndromes, the 2018 ESC/ESH Guidelines for the management of arterial hypertension, and the 2023 ESH Guidelines for the management of arterial hypertension.

 Institution: